smithery-ai/OpenDataMCP/README.md

 ### Prerequisites

-If you want to use Open Swiss MCP with Claude Desktop app client you need to install the [Claude Desktop app](https://claude.ai/download).
+If you want to use Open Data MCP with Claude Desktop app client you need to install the [Claude Desktop app](https://claude.ai/download).

 You will also need `uv` to easily run our CLI and MCP servers.